 General Banking School - Year 1

+Kentucky Bankers Association is proud to partner with the Indiana Bankers Association to offer bankers the next step in their career development.
 The General Banking School is designed for employees who possess a current knowledge of banking that sufficiently prepares them for this advanced paced curriculum.
 The mission of this school is to teach bankers to understand the business of managing a bank company, the financial decisions that must be made, how each bank department is inter-related and the economic environment of the business of banking.
-The KBA General Banking School will prepare bankers for any of the national graduate schools of banking.
+The Kentucky Bankers Association is proud to have the Indiana Bankers Association as a partner to offer bankers the next step in their career development.

 Image of attendees